UPPMAX/uppmax_intro_cases/docs/intro.md

 ## Lesson material
 - First day will be on this [github website](https://uppmax.github.io/uppmax_intro/overview.html)
-- All other days can ber reached at the [main course page](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/)
+- All other days can be reached at the [main course page](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/)

 ## Questions